 I do, however, wonder how true it is that God protects those with integrity.
 I mean, Jesus seems like the case study of someone who got jacked up particularly because he lived with integrity and purpose that went against the powers that be.
 At least in a physical, earthly sense it seems as though God’s protection was a bit lacking.
 The author of Proverbs could not have known this though.
 Perhaps it is a shout out to having survived the Babylonian Exile as a distinct people.
 They made it through relatively in one piece with their identity as Jews in tact.
 When seen through that lens, it is easier to see God shielding them in that way.

 Be true to God and yourself.
 Be open and honest about who you are and then live that life.
 Some will love you.
 Some will hate you.
 That’s okay.
 I write this letter to you having just received a hand-written letter of my own from someone I do not know.
 The letter told me that I am going against “God’s Holy Word” because I preach and teach Jesus’ inclusive love and compassion for all.
 If that takes me against the “Word” as they know it, then that’s alright with me.
 At least I have lived a life that is in line with the words I speak.
 Love your lives with integrity and you will tap into God’s wisdom.
-Dad

 If we are going to build the Body of Christ and be gentle, humble, patient, and tolerant, then we need recognize the behaviors we easily do that keep us from doing that, namely lying, allowing our anger to cause us to treat each other poorly (sin), using words to tear down rather than build up.